Myaks/android_device_4490/README.md

-# Samsung Galaxy Star
+# Fly IQ4490
-Device Tree for Samsung Galaxy Star CyanogenMod 11
+(source Device Tree for Samsung Galaxy Star CyanogenMod 11)

 ## Pre-requisites
 * CyanogenMod 11 source and building tools and all.